deco3500-2017/SuzukiSwifts/README.md

 Created the poster and wrote a 30 second pitch for the app

 **Vinnie:**
-Created kickstarter video with Jack
+- Created a script for the kickstarter video with Jack
+- got footage for kick starter video round campus

 **Jack:**
-Created Kickstarter video with Vinnie
+- Created a script for the kickstarter video with Vinnie
+- got footage for kick starter video round campus
+- Got voice recordings for the Kick starter video
+- Wrote the kickstarter video subtitles
+- Scripted the content for the Poster
+- Reviewed the poster design